Dana94/2019-website/blog/2020-07-03-using-vue-apollo.md

 Vue.use(VueApollo)
 ```

-Last part is to create a `VueApollo` instance with its `defaultClient` as the `apolloClient` created in the previous step and add it to the app.
+Finally, create a `VueApollo` instance with its `defaultClient` as the `apolloClient` created in the previous step and add it to the app.

 `./src/main.js`